brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Fluid/Index.rst

     Fluid debugger output with source generation for fluid.

 kreXX will then try to analyse everything inside the variable given to it.
+All reachable properties will be shown in the debugger output.

+From a Fluid template point of view, array, object getters and object public methods are handeld in the same way. kreXX will do the same when displaying them.

 Benchmarking ViewHelpers
 ^^^^^^^^^^^^^^^^^^^^^^^^